 Most ‘solutions’ for homelessness, whether faith based or secular, focus on symptoms – housing, jobs, addiction.
 However, none of them focus on the underlying issue – that the opposite of homelessness is community.

-To see what others who have hired him to speak have to say, check out his testimonials.
-To book Hugh for a paid speaking gig, please email him at firstname.lastname@example.org to get the conversation started.
+To book Hugh for a paid speaking gig, please email him (email@example.com) to get the conversation started.

-If you are looking for public appearances, your best bet is to check out his schedule to see when he is speaking near you.
+If you are looking for his public appearances, your best bet is to check out his blog to see when he is speaking near you.